369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-single-variable/README.md

 So, the two key functions we want to understand are the **h𝜣(x)** hypothesis function and the **J(𝜣ᵢ)** cost function.

 The hypothesis function is h of x.
-This is a function of x which in our case is, the hypothesis is a function of what the size of  house is (x)
+This is a function of x which in our case is, the hypothesis is a function of what the size of a house is (x)

 The cost function, J, which is a function of the parameter 𝜣₁, controls the slope of the line